who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 The second file we are interested in is the **Nanopore_SumStatQC.Rmd** file.
 Click it and Rstudio should open up.

-Press the "Knitr" button at the top of the page and wait for magic!!
+Press the "Knitr" button at the top of the page and wait for magic!

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/qc.rhelp.png" alt="img_2" class="inline"/>